-- 200g full fat milk or evaporated milk
+- 6 fluid ounces full-fat milk or evaporated milk

-- 1- 1½ cup condensed milk, depending how sweet you like it.
+- 1-1 ½ cup sweetened condensed milk - depending on how sweet you like it

 - In a mixing bowl mix together the flour, sugar, and salt.
 Cut in butter using the mixer by pulsing until mixture resembles coarse meal, with a few pea-size pieces of butter remaining.
 Add water a tablespoon at a time, pulsing until dough is crumbly but holds together when pressed.
 Press the dough together to form a ball.

 - Place the pie dough on a floured surface or on a rolling mat and roll it out thinly to a 14-inch round sheet.
 Gently fold the round dough sheet in half and then in a quarter.
 Place the dough on a 9-inch pie form with the pointed part exactly at the middle.
 Unfold the pie dough and gently fit dough into bottom and sides of the plate without tearing it.
 Using kitchen shears, trim dough to a 1-inch overhang; fold under, and press gently to seal.
 Crimp edges if desired.
 Refrigerate 30 minutes to an hour.

 - Preheat oven to 350°F/170°C.